khulnasoft-lab/khulnasoft-ui/doc/contributing/design_tokens.md

 ## Usage

 We manage design tokens in this repository which is published on npm, and managed as a dependency with yarn.
 To upgrade to a new version run `yarn upgrade @gitlab/ui`.
+To build tokens locally run `yarn build-tokens`.

 Design tokens are provided in different modes (default/dark) and file formats for use in CSS (custom properties), JavaScript (ES6 Constants/JSON), and SCSS (variables), for example: